POLL: Eco-Sigs: Signature Files Going Green?

 The same can be said about adding political or religious statements or commentary.
 But, again, you risk that those you email may disagree with you.

 As everyone jumps on these bandwagons, many purely for appearances, be careful before you join in.
-While you may think you appear “with it” and responsible, your customers like the gentleman who emailed me, and contacts may not appreciate being lectured.
+While you may think you appear “with it” and responsible, your customers, like the gentleman who emailed me and contacts, may not appreciate being lectured.

 Are you confident that most of those you email will agree with your position or comments directed at them on how they need to think?
 Miscalculate that, and your business could suffer.